-For people who do not understand how a greenhouse works, or even heard of the term greenhouse, they most certainly would have heard of the greenhouse effect.
+How to choose the ideal polycarbonate sheets for greenhouse?
+For people who do not understand what polycarbonate sheets for greenhouse to choose, know to choose polycarbonate sheets for greenhouse, or even heard of the term greenhouse, they would have certainly heard of the greenhouse effect.
 The greenhouse effect is the process by which the Sun’s radiation travel towards the Earth, where some is reflected back to space, while the rest reaches the atmosphere and is absorbed by land and oceans, heating and keeping the Earth warm enough to sustain life.

 The same goes for manmade greenhouses, which stems from the idea of growing plants in an environmentally controlled area.
 Polytunnel, or hoop greenhouses became more popular after the mid 20th century after wider polypropylene films became more commercially available.

 Gutter-connected or multi-span greenhouses became more prevalent after the 90’s.
 Bays of greenhouses were interconnected by common walls or rows of support posts and are commonly covered with polycarbonate sheets or polyethylene films.
 But do you know how to choose the perfect polycarbonate sheets for greenhouse?

 The main difference between a manmade greenhouse when compared to the Earth’s greenhouse effect is that a manmade greenhouse structures is not open to the atmosphere and therefore the covered area has to be either passively or actively regulated in order to keep temperature and humidity at an optimal level that promotes plant growth.